Emergency Preparedness for International Students

 - Keep your contact information up to date.

-- Sign up for the campus alerts system.
+- Sign up for the campus alert system.

 During an Emergency